hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

 ## 6. Functionality TBD

+CRUD:

+- New names for DAOs and VOs.
+- New tags attributes for DAOs and VOs.
+- New package structure for DAOs and VOs.

 Nitro:

 - The jdbc-type is not required for a parameter that is not applied to the query.
 Maybe separate in &lt;parameter> and &lt;nullable-parameter>.